Pehimana: Biography

-As Maori-Pakeha conflict escalated in the 1860s, Pehimana and his father became Pai Marire adherents.
+As Māori-Pākehā conflict escalated in the 1860s, Pehimana and his father became Pai Marire adherents.
 Aperahama joined other chiefs at Weraroa pa on the Waitotara River, with whom he warned Lieutenant General Duncan Cameron to withdraw his troops south of the Kai Iwi Stream in February 1865.
 Cameron, however, took the villages of Perekama and Arei-ahi, and Pehimana and Aperahama duly submitted to the government.
 Aperahama Tama-1-parea was killed at putiki and the other aperahama tamaiparea died of old age.

 Pehihama was subsequently employed by British troops as a guide, and in 1866 acted as General Chute’s advisor for the final Taranaki Campaign.